joycesim/joycesim.github.io/research/index.md

 ### Exfiltration of ground water beneath thinning Antarctic ice sheets

 The two-phase flow formulation applies to many environments including the icy poles on Earth and water worlds.
-Collaborations at Georgia
-Tech has led to the understanding of the potential for groundwater exfiltration beneath the thinning Antarctic ice sheets.
+Collaborations at GeorgiaTech has led to the understanding of the potential for groundwater exfiltration beneath the thinning Antarctic ice sheets.
 Groundwater-laden sedimentary aquifers are extensive beneath large portions of the Greenland and Antarctic ice sheets.
 With a simple theory, it is shown that as the ice sheets thin, there is a potential for exfiltration that can be a dominant component of the subglacial water budget.
 Continued Antarctic Ice Sheet thinning over the coming decades to centuries guarantees that the role of exfiltration in the basal water budget will only continue to grow into the future, suggesting the need to develop better integrated models of interactions between subglacial groundwater and drainage.

 <br clear="right"/>